demiculus/mentalmodel/_mental_models/prerequisites.md

 layout: mental-model
 name: Prerequisites
 benefit: Understanding whats required
-summary: The reason something not happening is because it hasn't met its prerequisites
+summary: The reason something isn’t happening is that it hasn’t met its prerequisites.
 prerequisites:
 ---

-#### Description
+### Description

-This is the reason why self help books fail to help 90+% of the readers.
+This is one reason why many self-help books fail to help most readers.

 Everything in life has prerequisites.

-If someone wants to learn Basic Arithmethics they need to learn Numbers first.
+If someone wants to learn basic arithmetic, they must first understand numbers.

-If someone wants to start a startup, they need to have enough secure run way (funds)
+If someone wants to start a startup, they need sufficient financial runway.

-The reason why something is not working is **ALWAYS** that the prerequisites are not there.
+The reason something isn’t working is almost **always** that the prerequisites are missing.

-For someone to start losing weight they have prerequisites that need to be fulfilled, giving them advice will bounce off of them 99% of the time.
+For example, if someone wants to lose weight but lacks the necessary foundations, advice will “bounce off” them most of the time.
+Until the prerequisites are fulfilled, progress will be inconsistent or unsustainable.

+Instead of forcing the outcome, focus on building the conditions that make the outcome inevitable.

-#### Practice
+### Practice

-1. Determine a goal
+1. Determine a specific goal.
-2. Write down the prerequisites that are needed for the goal.
+2. Write down all the prerequisites required to achieve that goal.
-3. Ask friends & peers to fill out your missing prerequisites.
+3. Ask friends, mentors, or peers to help identify prerequisites you may be missing.

 #### Example-1

-1. Gaining muscle
-2. Prerequisites
+**Goal**: _Gaining Muscle_

+**Prerequisites**
- - Have strong enough psychological reason to gain muscle
+ - A strong psychological reason to gain muscle
- - Have enough time on calendar for workout
+ - Enough time scheduled for workouts
- - Have knowledge on how to gain muscle
+ - Knowledge of how to train effectively
- - Have access to the tools to gain muscle
+ - Access to equipment or facilities
+ - Proper nutrition

-If one of these don't exist the person will not be able to gain muscle.
-Thus the person should stop worrying about gaining muscle and start fulfilling all of the prerequisites.
-Then gaining muscle will happen on its own.
+If one of these is missing, progress will stall.
+Instead of worrying about gaining muscle, focus on fulfilling the prerequisites.
+Once they are in place, muscle gain becomes a natural result.

+#### Example-2

+**Goal:** _Getting a Better Job_

+**Prerequisites**
+- Clarity on what type of job you actually want
+- Relevant skills for that role
+- A strong resume and LinkedIn profile
+- Interview preparation
+- A consistent application process

+If you lack clarity, skills, or preparation, applying to hundreds of jobs won’t help.
+Instead of stressing about rejection, build the missing prerequisites.
+When they are fulfilled, opportunities increase significantly.

+#### Example-3

+**Goal:** _Improving a Romantic Relationship_

+**Prerequisites**
+- Emotional self-awareness
+- Communication skills
+- Willingness from both partners
+- Time and space for meaningful conversations
+- Personal emotional stability

+If one partner lacks emotional regulation or communication skills, relationship advice won’t stick.
+Instead of trying to “fix” the relationship directly, build the foundational skills first.
+Once the prerequisites are in place, the relationship improves more naturally.